Kate Howey: Biography

 Howey was born in Andover, Hampshire, and took up judo at the age of seven.
 In 1989, she became champion of Great Britain, winning the middleweight (66 kg) division at the British Judo Championships.
 The following year in 1990, she won her first international medal when taking a silver medal at the 1990 European Judo Championships in Frankfurt.

 In 1991, she won the bronze medal at the 1991 World Judo Championships, in Barcelona and the silver medal at the 1991 European Judo Championships in Prague.
 The year 1992 saw her first of four appearances at the Olympic Games.
-In the women's 66 kg she reached the semi finals only to lose out to eventual gold medal winner Odalis Revé, however she managed to win the repechage to claim a bronze medal.
+In the women's 66 kg she reached the semi-finals only to lose out to eventual gold medal winner Odalis Revé, however she managed to win the repechage to claim a bronze medal.
 In 1993, she won her third consecutive (and fourth) British title.

 Howey continued to participate in most major championships, winning a World championship silver and European championship bronze in 1993 at the heavier weight of 72 kg, and two more bronze medals at the 1994 European Judo Championships and 1995 European Judo Championships.

-In 1996, Howey was selected for her second Olympic Games reaching the quarter finals were she was defeated by eventual silver medalist Yoko Tanabe of Japan.
+In 1996, Howey was selected for her second Olympic Games reaching the quarter-finals where she was defeated by eventual silver medalist Yoko Tanabe of Japan.
 Howey recorded her best result in 1997 following a drop back down in weight category to 66 kg.
 At the 1997 World Judo Championships in Paris, she won the gold medal after defeating Anja von Rekowski in the final.
-Also in 1997 she won another European bronze and was awarded the MBE for services to judo.
+She won another European bronze in 1997.